chdonncha/Advanced-Databases/Lab3/Lab3.md

     18/- --> 22/-
 ```

-(c) Compare the two trees.
+<b>(c) Compare the two trees.
 Can you see a difference?
-What is the main advantage of the B-tree?
+What is the main advantage of the B-tree?</b>

+The Binary Tree in this case is formed into almost an entirely list like structure.
+This will make make traverse times longer having to move through almost every single node just to get to the bottom most one.

+However the B-Tree is arranged into a much more efficient model.
+Even though it's not entirely free it still makes traverse speed much faster and provides much more structure to the system.